Autumn semester

 Course offer

-All exchange students are expected to study full time during their stay in Sweden.
-That corresponds to 30 ECTS per semester.
-On top of that you are allowed to take the 3 ECTS introductory course in Swedish (SUSA) and one 7,5 ECTS course in Swedish for exchange students (SVEE) or one 7,5 ECTS course in Special Area Studies (SAS).
+On top of that you are allowed to take the 3 ECTS introductory course in Swedish (SUSA) and one 7,5 ECTS course in Swedish for exchange students (SVEE), one 7,5 ECTS course in Special Area Studies (SAS) or 5 ECTS X-course.

 How to choose my courses?